node-tastypie/tastypie/README.md

 curl http://localhost:3000/api/v1/test?format=xml
 ```

+### FIXMEs
+- currently implemented ontop of express.
+Would like to move to [Hapi.js](http://hapijs.com/api/v7.5.2#route-handler)
+	- The hapi request interface is mostly the same, and the parts - Paginator, Serializer, Cache can be used just find with hapi out side of the Resource Class in Hapi plugins and route handlers just fine

+### What is Broke ?
+1. Request flow for all HTTP Methods is yet to be fleshed out.
+Mostly data hydration
+2. All APIFields are yet to be fleshed out
+3. Schema endpoints
+4. Notion of streaming responses...

 ### What Works ?
 1. Serialization / Desrialization in xml, json, and serialization in JSONP
 2. Paginators.